daironpf/socialseed-e2e/README.md

 - ✅ **Tests**: Comprehensive unit and integration test suite (300+ tests)
 - 📋 **Documentation**: Basic docs complete
 - 📋 **CI/CD**: GitHub Actions configured

+---

+## ⚡ Seeking API Partnerships

+**socialseed-e2e** is currently in a high-growth phase, focusing on **Autonomous Self-Healing Tests**.
+Due to geographic and resource constraints, we are actively looking for **API Credits or Partnerships** (OpenAI, Anthropic, Google Cloud, Mistral) to stress-test our reasoning engine with large-scale microservice architectures.

+> [!TIP]
+> **If you represent an AI provider** and want to see your model as the default engine for AI-native E2E testing, we would love to collaborate.
+Let's push the boundaries of autonomous engineering together.
+>
+> 📧 **Contact:** [dairon.perezfrias@gmail.com]

+---

 ## 🤝 Contributing